velodrome-finance/contracts/SPECIFICATION.md

 ### LockedManagedReward

 Locked rewards are VELO token rewards that have been compounded into the managed NFT (usually rebases but can also include non-VELO rewards that have converted to VELO to be compounded into the NFT).
-This contract functions similar to `PairFees`, as it separates "reward" VELO from the "locked" VotingEscrow VELO.
+This contract functions similar to `PoolFees`, as it separates "reward" VELO from the "locked" VotingEscrow VELO.
 These rewards are not distributed and are returned to `VotingEscrow` when a user withdraws their NFT from a managed NFT.

 ### FreeManagedReward